Eyewitness (1981 film): Production

 The news equipment and promotional posters actually belonged to a real television station in New York City, then-Metromedia owned independent WNEW-TV.
 Two then-station employees, news anchor John Roland and sportscaster Bill Mazer, made cameo appearances in the film.
 Sigourney Weaver, whose father Sylvester "Pat" Weaver had been a top network television executive, also worked for the station in order to gain experience.
 Both WNEW-TV (now Fox-owned-and-operated WNYW) and the film were under the corporate umbrella of 21st Century Fox until March 20, 2019, when Fox closed on its sale of its entertainment assets, including the film, to The Walt Disney Company.

+The stable sequence was filmed on location at the Claremont Riding Academy on 89th Street.

-Producer-director Peter Yates and screenwriter Steve Tesich had collaborated two years earlier on the film Breaking Away.
+Producer-director Peter Yates, screenwriter Steve Tesich and editor Cynthia Scheider had collaborated two years earlier on the film Breaking Away.

 Hum To Mohabbat Karega, a 2000 Bollywood thriller-comedy film starring Karishma Kapoor and Bobby Deol, was inspired by Eyewitness.

+Reception

+On review aggregator website Rotten Tomatoes, the film has an approval rating of 75% based on 12 reviews.